-Some people’s signatures resemble a small mark, while other people write so fast that their signature looks like a scribbled note.
+Some people’s signatures resemble a small mark, while others write so fast that their signature looks like scribbled note.
 While one should try to be as legible as possible, the neatness or clarity of the signature has no bearing on its validity.

 Here are some things to consider when signing documents.

-Does your signature have to be your whole name?
+Does your signature have to be your full name?

-While signing your full name looks professional and removes ambiguity, there are no laws requiring you to do so.
+While signing your full name looks professional and removes ambiguity, no laws require you to do so.
 That said, the law does require that the mark you place on the paper be your usual way of signing documents.